Pomona-College-CS181-SP2020/muitanprasert-rationalizer/BUG.md

 2020-04-22: Converted UI Elements to Html elements.
 The interface is working again, but rearranging still doesn't work.

-2020-04-23: Rewrote the code from scratch, copying small chunks over; it solved the problem.
+2020-04-23: Rewrote the code from scratch, copying small chunks over.
+Problem solved.